AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/sign-in.md

 ---
 # Access your activated [!DNL MBI] account

-After you have activated your [!DNL MBI] account either for [on-premise](../getting-started/onpremise-activation.md) or [cloud](../getting-started/cloud-activation.md) and have worked with your Customer Success Manager to finalize the configuration steps, you can now sign in to your account.
+After you have activated your [!DNL MBI] account either for [on-premise](../getting-started/onpremise-activation.md) or [cloud](../getting-started/cloud-activation.md) and have worked with your Adobe Account Team to finalize the configuration steps, you can now sign in to your account.

 You can sign in with your [!DNL Adobe ID] or using your [!DNL MBI] email address and password.